BIRTH - 5YRS

 With Cardinal Health’s funding, L4L will manage this initiative serving as a backbone organization which is critical for collective impact.

 The purpose of the Ready 4 Success strategy is to help early learning centers support continuous improvement and data driven decision-making through a shared plan for common outcome measurement, data alignment, and reporting.
 This effort aligns with the Learn4Life Learning Partner Dashboard strategy.

-The Problem: far too many children are entering into Columbus City Schools without the language and early reading foundational skills to set the stage for school achievement.
+The Problem: Far too many children are entering into Columbus City Schools without the vocabulary and early reading skills that are critical to school success.

 The Solution: ready 4 success

 What is ready 4 success?
 A new community initiative that aims to partner with center-based early education and childcare programs to help them achieve school readiness goals for the children they serve.